Saying sorry is a cover for a lack of interest.

 It is not always a situation where they know that they were at fault due to something that unexpectedly happened and was beyond their control.

-She knew that she was purposely not returning your messages in a timely manner.
+She already knew what she was doing in purposely not returning your messages in a timely manner.

 She knew that she was going to find a way to get out of the date that you both already had planned for the weekend.

-She knew that she would find a way to conveniently forget that you have been trying to find out what her availability is and she has been telling you that she will check her schedule and get back with you.
+Her plan was to find a way to conveniently forget that you have been trying to find out what her availability is while telling you that she will check her schedule and get back with you.

 When you hear repeated use of the word “sorry” in circumstances like this, she is not interested in you and is unfortunately stringing you along.

-Perhaps she hasn’t told you about her true lack of interest for you because she hopes that you will eventually get the hint and stop pursuing her.
+She hasn’t told you about her disinterest in you, hoping you get the hint and stop pursuing her.

 She has probably used this method in the past with other guys who have liked her and it worked.